camwestwood/hl_dev_tech_task/README.md

 ## Task_5

 A data stage process was previously taking 10 minutes to run.
 Now it’s taking an hour to complete.
 Detail the possible causes and how you would determine which was responsible

+There are many things that could be responsible depending on the data stage process in question, such as a spike in data volume or not optimised code or database setup, issues with the data or transformations or a technical issue.
+The first thing that I would check would be the process logs to get better details as to why the process is taking significantly longer to run and see which aspect was causing the bottleneck.

+A process taking magnitudes of time longer could be indicative of API issues if they are being used, it may be worth looking into whether any processes are hitting the API too often and causing the process to be slow.

+If the issue is on the database side, I would review the process around that, we could add further query optimisation, adding further indexing and building the database in a way that.
+We could add partitions to large tables, or try loading data in batches and only loading deltas or data that has changed or been added.
+If the process isn’t already, we can look at asynchronously running parts of the process or any data loads to see if this speeds this up.
+We could similarly look at data caching to speed up processes if the volume of data being transformed/loaded is particularly large and this is the cause for the slowness.

+Additionally, it may be worth looking at the resources allocated to the task and further monitoring these, as well as monitoring the time taken to run processes so that we can bet a better understanding of any issues or increases in data.
+It may be pertinent to run the machine on an ‘elastic’ serverless compute engine (such as ECS or a fully managed Fargate instance) if the issue is either an unforeseen increase in traffic/data volume, as well as set up alerts on the monitoring so that we can quickly diagnose any issues or bottlenecks and ensure that processes remain performant.

+We could have a look at the scheduling of the task if it is running at a particular time which is impacting the performance and even potentially looking at a trigger event to set off the process so that the task runs more regularly with less data and is less impacted by running at times that may impact use.

 ## Task_6